Aubrey Cottle: 2020 re-emergence

 Beginning with a series of arrests in 2009–2011, Anonymous' notoriety began to fade, and by 2018 the group had largely left the public spotlight.
 However, in 2020 Anonymous re-emerged following the George Floyd protests, performing the June 2020 BlueLeaks breach in which they publicly released a large amount of hacked U.S. law enforcement data.
 Reuters named Cottle as one of those responsible for the group's presence on Twitter.

 In August 2020, Cottle identified himself as a founder of Anonymous in an article by Dale Beran in The Atlantic.
 Cottle said in a November 2020 Reddit AMA that "right now my only end-goal is bringing the QAnon game to a conclusion".
 The previous month, he had been one of the anti-QAnon researchers who exposed connections between QAnon figure Jim Watkins and domain names suggesting connections to child pornography.

 In November 2020, Cottle was responsible for exploiting security flaws in Parler, a social networking service popular with the right wing, to spoof posts to appear as though they were from a verified account belonging to Ron Watkins.
 In the posts, Watkins appeared to expose his father, Jim Watkins, as "Q", the anonymous poster at the center of the QAnon conspiracy theory.
 Around this time, Cottle exposed Parler user data by exploiting a flaw in a third-party vendor, which granted him access to Parler's email newsletter database.
 In January 2021, Cottle exposed email logs from a company called Is It Wet Yet, which belongs to Jim Watkins and serves as the parent company for 8chan, an imageboard described as the "home" of QAnon.
 These leaked logs allowed researchers to analyze Watkins's connections with other figures involved with the QAnon conspiracy movement.
 In August 2021, Cottle and open source intelligence analyst Libby Shaw were among the researchers who exposed the developer behind QAlerts, an app used by QAnon adherents to read posts from the anonymous "Q".

 In February 2022, Cottle claimed responsibility for a hack on Christian crowdfunding website GiveSendGo, which was hosting a fundraiser for the Canada convoy protest.
 The hack released donor's names, personal information, and donation amounts for all the campaigns on the website.
 After he claimed responsibility, it was revealed he had been threatened with murder.

 In March 2025, Cottle was arrested in connection with a 2021 cracking of the Republican Party of Texas’ website; according to the indictment, he took credit for the hack on social media.
-If convicted, he faces up to five years in prison.
+This resulted in Cottle being sentenced to 18 months in prison in June 2026.